Poll: Trump Seen As Important Factor In Americans' Vote, As Democrats Open Up Lead

 Compare that to 2014 when Republicans took control of the Senate.
 Obama had a somewhat lower effect on making voters cast a ballot for Republicans — with 41 percent saying then that their impression of Obama made them more likely to support a Republican and 38 percent saying their impression of the 44th president made them more likely to support a Democrat.

-Democrats have also increased their advantage from 6 to 10 points compared to earlier this month on the question of whether people are more likely to vote for a Democrat or a Republican in their district.
-Democrats now lead Republicans on the so-called generic congressional ballot, 50-to-40 percent.
+Democrats also have increased their advantage from 6 to 10 points compared to earlier this month on the question of whether people are more likely to vote for a Democrat or a Republican in their district.
+Democrats now lead Republicans on the so-called generic congressional ballot 50 percent to 40 percent.

-Driving that edge are independents, nonwhites and women, particularly suburban women and white women with college degrees.
+Driving that edge are independents, nonwhite people and women, particularly suburban women and white women with college degrees.

-Republicans lead with the familiar groups who drove Trump's election in 2016: whites without a college degree (particularly men), white evangelical Christians, rural voters and married men.
+Republicans lead with the familiar groups who drove Trump to victory in the 2016 election: white people without a college degree (particularly men), white evangelical Christians, rural voters and married men.

 Trump's approval rating stands at 39 percent, down from 41 percent earlier this month.
-Trump's approval rating is hotly divided by party, but has remained fairly consistent through the nearly two years he's been in office.
+Trump's approval rating is hotly divided by party but has remained fairly consistent through the nearly two years he's been in office.

 Loading...